district10/blog/_posts/post-0098-probability-and-statistics.md

 Geometric distribution

+:   <i class="icon-info-sign"></i>Story

+    :   X is the number of “failures” that we will achieve before we achieve our first success.
+Our successes have probability p.

+        Example If each pokeball we throw has probability 1/10 to catch Mew, the number of failed pokeballs will be distributed Geom( 1/10 ).

-:   These two different geometric distributions should not be confused with
+    These two different geometric distributions should not be confused with each other.
-    each other.
 Often, the name shifted geometric distribution is adopted for the former one (distribution of the number X); however, to avoid ambiguity, it is considered wise to indicate which is intended, by mentioning the